satyambaba/homeassistant/README.md

     delay:
       milliseconds: 1
 ```

-2. CRetae template sensors for each room.
+3. Cretae template sensors for each room.
 Here.
 I'll create two sensors for the laundry room and security page for reference.

 For Laundry Room - Badge to denote if the washing machine is on
 ```yaml